sebapersson/PEtab.jl/docs/src/tutorials/define_problem/model_system.md

 ## Shared model system options

 For all model systems, PEtab.jl reads default parameter/state values defined in the model system.
-If a value is not specified for a state or parameter that is not estimated, it defaults to zero.
+If a default value is not specified for a state or parameter that is not estimated, it defaults to zero.

-As an alternative, values for a subset of model variables can be provided via `speciemap`/`parametermap`, which take precedence over defaults in the model system.
+Additionally, default values for a subset of model variables can also be provided via `speciemap`/`parametermap`, which take precedence over model system defaults.
 For example, maps for states/species and parameters can be built as:

 ```@example 1
 using Catalyst
+# Option 1: keys as `Num`
 t = Catalyst.default_t()
 @species S(t) E(t) SE(t) P(t)
 @parameters S0 c3

-# Option 1: keys as `Num`
 speciemap = [S => S0, E => 1.0, SE => 0.0, P => 0.0]
 parametermap = [c3 => 3.0]

 # Option 2: keys as `Symbol`
-speciemap_sym = [:S => S0, :E => 1.0, :SE => 0.0, :P => 0.0]
+speciemap_sym = [:S => :S0, :E => 1.0, :SE => 0.0, :P => 0.0]
 parametermap_sym = [:c3 => 3.0]
 nothing # hide
 ```